fbwarren/leetcode-solutions/1706-where-will-the-ball-fall.md

 # [1706.
 Where Will the Ball Fall](https://leetcode.com/problems/where-will-the-ball-fall/)

-**Main Idea**: Theres 4 cases that would stop a ball from falling.
+**Main Idea**: There are 4 cases that would stop a ball from falling.
 We can just follow the paths from top to bottom while checking for these cases.

 **Algorithm**
 A ball will get stuck on a cell in the following cases: